 The presence of a defect in the highway does not automatically mean we are liable to compensate you if you suffer injury or damage to your property.
 We have a duty to maintain all the highways we are responsible for.
 Our highway inspection and repair regime is carried out in accordance with national agreed guidelines.

-If you think the Council have failed to maintain the highway, you will have to prove this by showing that-
+If you think we have failed to maintain the highway, you will have to prove this by showing that -

 - that this was the direct cause of the incident and that you have suffered a loss as a result

 Even if you can prove these things, we do not have to compensate you if we can demonstrate we took all reasonable steps to ensure the highway was safe.
 This means that all inspections and repairs have been carried out as planned or reported.

 Where we have fulfilled our duty to inspect and repair, but were unaware of the defect related to your incident (usually when the defect has appeared since the last inspection and we have not been notified) we are not legally liable to pay your claim.

 You must complete a claim form in full.
 You can download the claim form below.

 You need to include -

 - the time and date

 and why you believe we are responsible.
 You must provide original invoices for repairs and, where possible, invoices for the original purchase of the damaged item.